realnews-gateway/emergency-publishing-system/network-access-layer/security/threat-model.md

 ## Summary

-The threat model defines adversary capabilities, attack surfaces, and security guarantees for the VPN access layer.
+The threat model defines adversary capabilities, attack surfaces, and security guarantees for the **network-access-layer**.
 By assuming state-level adversaries with DPI, active probing, and traffic analysis capabilities, the system is designed to remain stealthy, resilient, and censorship-resistant under hostile network conditions.
+Extensions for **traffic analysis resistance** and **mobile/enterprise adaptations** further strengthen resilience against diverse adversarial environments.